 The burden of proof is on the person who violated the law to show by a preponderance of the evidence that such violation was excusable or justifiable.3

 “Preponderance of the evidence” is a fancy way of saying that, based on the evidence, something is more likely than not.4

-In order to prove that a defendant was negligent in a Nevada injury case, it is necessary for the plaintiff to prove both that:
+To prove that a defendant was negligent in a Nevada injury case, you must prove both that:

-- The defendant owed the plaintiff a duty of care, and
+- The defendant owed you a duty of care, and

 - The defendant violated the duty of care.

-A plaintiff can take care of both of these factors by proving that the defendant violated a law or statute that was meant to protect the plaintiff.
+You can take care of both of these factors by proving that the defendant violated a law or statute that was meant to protect you.

 It is simply one way to prove a breach of a duty of care in a Nevada negligence case.